fdwr/LunaSvgSampleTest/LunaSvgSampleTest/README.md

 # LunaSvgSampleTest

-Dwayne Robinson 2022-03-27 to 2022-04-02
+Dwayne Robinson 2022-03-27 to 2022-04-24

 ## What is it?
-Just a test of [LunaSvg](https://github.com/sammycage/lunasvg) to see how it works and if I can incorporate it into another project (LunaSvg is wonderfully stand-alone with no large framework dependencies like Skia or Cairo) and also to *someday* experiment with various SVG extensions for grid-fitting icons to get crisper toolbar icons.
+Just a test of [LunaSvg](https://github.com/sammycage/lunasvg) to see how it works and if I can incorporate it into another project (LunaSvg is wonderfully stand-alone with no large framework dependencies like Skia or Cairo).

+Someday I'll use this project to experiment with SVG extensions for grid-fitting/pixel snapping to get crisp toolbar and menu icons, rather than the current blurry mess that is SVG.
+Reports of the demise of 96 DPI are greatly exaggerated.

 ![Image of LunaSvgTest](LunaSvgTestScreenshot.png)
 ![Image of LunaSvgTest](LunaSvgTestScreenshot2.png)